jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Multiple-Scenarios.md

 ]
 ```

-The `NWorkers` parameter specifies the number of processors to use during the scenario runs.
-The default is 4, but be sure to set this to a number appropriate to your machine.

 #### inputs

-The `inputs` folder in `VERPAT_Scenarios` also differs from that in `VERPAT`.
+The `inputs` folder in `VERPAT_Scenarios` also differs from that in `VERPAT_base_model`.
 In this case, there is only a single file specifying the output data tables that should be exported.  **TODO: what does "exported" mean in this case?**.

 <img align="center" width="500" border=1 src="VERPAT-Tutorial-images/multi-scenario_input_folder.png">